kaatrasa/ChallengerOne/ReadMe.txt

 Captures are ordered by MVV/LVA and quiet moves by history and killer heuristics.

 Evaluation
-Very basic, only counts material and uses piece square tables.
+Quite primitive: piece square tables and piece mobility.
+Own values for midgame and endgame.

 In future, I'm looking forward to improving evaluation, optimizing move generation and making search parallel.